AlberErre/EU_populism_indicator/README.md

 4) Develop visual analytic representation to obtain further information using Tableau and Python. (pdf visualization techniques)

 5) Clustering methods to obtain further information about patterns/behaviors between EU countries.

+6) Develop of shapefiles to represent the populism density among the EU (Visual-Computational technique)

+7) Use Tableau software to represent the insight obtained using visualization

 # Steps taken: